Armor & Shields

 Weight: 6 lbs

 Description: Quilted or insulated work jacket with thick padding.
 Common among construction workers, hunters, and anyone working outdoors in cold weather.
 The padding provides minimal protection against impacts but is better than nothing.
-Completely inconspicuous.
+Completely inconspicuous and provides warmth in cold conditions.
+Perfect for blending in during fall and winter.

 AC: 12 + Dex modifier